 All donations must be recommended by an administrator and formally accepted by the Board of Education.

 Senior Citizen Passes are available to all district residents who are at least 60 years old or on disability retirement.
 The passes admit holders free to all school events (such as plays, concerts, and athletic events) and to Continuing Education courses when there is sufficient paid enrollment for the course to be self-supporting.
-Passes are issued in the superintendent’s office at O'Rourke Middle School, 173 Lakehill Road, Burnt Hills.
+Passes are issued in the Superintendent’s Office, at BH-BL District Offices, 88 Lakehill Road, Burnt Hills.

 The BH-BL Schools use volunteers in many ways, from helping pupils in classrooms, computer labs, and cafeterias to publishing elementary students’ stories, and shelving library books.
 The names and phone numbers of PTA contact people can be found on page 25.
 Residents are also welcome to talk to their school principal or their child’s teacher about opportunities for volunteers.